teambhd/assessment4/implementation-plan.md

 * Remove left-hand sidebar, and move the clock to the top-centre of the screen
 * Change the background image to match our own design aesthetic
+* Remove instantiation of `Controls` from the `Airspace` class and into the game states
 * Edit both the `SeparationRules` and `MultiPlayState` classes to make collisions non-fatal in multiplayer games

 ## Controls